neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 Not enough.
 It will never be enough.
 But we can try.

-Outside of our longstanding efforts to promote black women in STEM and particularly in tech through training, mentorship, and talks, we hope to do many other things in support of black lives.
+Outside of expanding our longstanding efforts to promote black people, particularly black women, in STEM and of course tech through training, mentorship, and talks, we hope to do many other things in support of black lives.

 ### Data science